KiddAlexx/url-shortening-api-FM/README.md

 ### What I learned

-Learnt a new use for variables within CSS by assigning a variable withing an element and then using that variable in a calculation within a pseudo element, as can be seen below.
+I discovered a new use for variables within CSS by assigning a variable within an element and then using that variable in a calculation within a pseudo-element, as demonstrated below:

 ```css
 .proud-of-this-css .info-card:nth-child(1) {